jcallerame/photogallery/README.md

 # Photo Gallery

 This is my Photo Gallery web application.
-It is not finished yet.
-The back end is complete but is not fully tested.
-The front end is in its early stages.

-The back end is written in Java and uses MongoDB, and the front end is written in Javascript using the Angular 2 framework.
+It lets you browse photos, add photos, edit photo information, and delete photos.
+The back end is written in Java and uses MongoDB, Morphia, im4java, and GraphicsMagick, and the front end is written in TypeScript using the Angular 2 framework.

 ## Building and Running the Back End